open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 #### Objective Markers

-Objectives are a key component of most missions, small markers that represent key points on the battlefield: such as resources to be collected, equipment to be destroyed, or zones to be controlled.
-An objective marker is typically a 40mm circle, though small models or other appropriate objects can be used for a more thematic experience.
-Objectives come in 4 types, each of which can first be secured, or controlled by a unit, and then scored, when they award points according to a mission.
+Objectives Markers represent key points on the battlefield, such as resources to be collected, intel to be gathered, or zones to be controlled.
+An objective marker is typically a 40mm token or miniature.
+Objectives come in 3 basic types, each of which can first be secured, or controlled by a unit, and then scored when they award points according to a mission.
+Additional types may be specified by a game module.

-Objectives are secured using the "Secure" action when a unit is within 1 inch of the objective marker.
-If no other enemy units are within 3 inches of the objective marker then the marker may be secured.
-The unit attempting to secure an objective must make a successful Secure Roll, rolliing a d6 and scoring 4 or higher, to secure the objective.
+To secure an Objective Marker, a unit must use the "Secure" action when it is within 1 inch of the marker and no enemy units are within 3 inches of it.
+The unit must make a successful Secure Roll, rolling a d6 and scoring 3 or higher to secure an objective.

-Objectives can be one of the following four types:
+Objectives can be one of the following 3 types:

-- **Control**: Once a control objective is secured, it remains secured so long as at least 1 unit from the securing army stays within 1 inch of the objective.
+- Control: Once a control objective is secured, it remains secured so long as at least 1 unit from the securing army stays within 3 inches of the objective.
-- **Destroy**: Once a player has secured this objective it must remain secured until the end of the next round at which point it is destroyed and removed from the battlefield.
+- Access: Once this objective is secured the unit that secured it must stay within 1 inch until the end of the current round, after which it is removed from the game and scored.
-- **Access**: Once this objective is secured it is scored at the end of that round and then removed from the game.
 Access objectives cannot be secured on the first round.
-- **Recover**: Once this objective is secured the unit that secured it must survive until the end of the battle to score any victory points from it.
+- Recover: Once this objective is secured the unit that secured it must survive until the end of the battle to score any victory points from it.
 If the unit that secured the objective is destroyed the objective is destroyed.

 #### Entry Points

-When you begin the first round of a game you begin with all of your units off the table "in reserve".
-To be able to deploy your units you have a number of markers called Entry Points that you will be instructed to set up on the table, typically along a table edge.
-This is covered in more detail in Section 2.
+At the start of the game, all of your units begin off the table and are considered "in reserve."
+To deploy your units onto the table, you set up a number of Entry Points markers according to your mission.
+During the first round your models will activate from reserve and make their way onto the battlefield from these Entry Points, typically located along a table edge.

 #### Mission Parameters

-When choosing your mission each will provide a list of Mission Parameters, detailing some or all of the following information:
+Each mission includes some parameters, detailing some or all of the following information:

 - Any rules for setting up the terrain on your table.
 - The number and type of objectives to be placed on your table.
 - The conditions under which players will score Victory Points.
 - The placement of Entry Points, used for deploying your units onto the battlefield.

-## Section 2 - Playing the Game
+## Playing the Game

 ### Structure of a Game